The-Sycorax/denaro/changelogs/2025/09/2025-09-18-refactor(docker).md

   - **`DENARO_BOOTSTRAP_NODE`**: Specifies either the selection criteria or a fixed address for the bootstrap-node.  *See [Bootstrap-node Discovery and Selection](#bootstrap-node-discovery-and-selection) for details*.
     - Accepted values:
       - **`'self'`**: Uses the node’s own internal address.

       - **`'discover'`**: Selects an address from the shared peer registry at `/registry/public_nodes.txt`.

-      - The address of a Denaro Node that is reachable via the Internet or internal network.  *This value must be a valid URL or IP Address and formatted as `'http(s)://<host>:<port>'`, with the port number only relevant when nessessary.*
+      - The address of a Denaro Node that is reachable via the Internet or internal network.

+    - Note: *Fixed addresses must contain valid URL or IP Address and formatted as `'http(s)://<host>:<port>'`, with the port number only relevant when nessessary.*

   - **`ENABLE_PINGGY_TUNNEL`**: Enables a reverse tunnle via [Pinggy.io](https://www.pinggy.io)
     - When **`ENABLE_PINGGY_TUNNEL`** is set to **`'true'`**, the script will establish an SSH reverse tunnel via Pinggy's free tunnleing service (`free.pinggy.io:443`) to expose the node on the Internet.
 This is intended for testing public node behavior over the Internet. *[[Ref.
 Optional Public Node Tunnleing]](#optional-public-node-tunnleing)*.